CharredPicks

 Can I make these sauces without cooking them?

-You can mix the ingredients cold, but cooking helps meld the flavors and removes the raw edge from ingredients like garlic powder and onion powder.
-The Carolina sauce benefits the least from cooking, but even 5 minutes of gentle heat improves it.
+You can mix ingredients cold, but cooking melds flavors and removes the raw edge from garlic and onion powder.
+Carolina sauce benefits least from cooking, but even 5 minutes of gentle heat improves it significantly.

 As an Amazon Associate, CharredPicks earns from qualifying purchases at no extra cost to you.